Dowell-Lab/DAStk/README.md

     $ differential_md_score --assay-1 DMSO --assay-2 Treatment --p-value 0.0000001 -b --output /path/to/output/directory

-The above generates an MA plot that labels the most significant TF activity changes, at a p-value cutoff of 1e-7.
+The above generates a tab-delimited file with all differential MD scores for each motif (and their p-values), an MA plot that labels the most significant TF activity changes, at a p-value cutoff of 1e-7.
 Note that the condition names (DMSO and Treatment) were the same ones used earlier as the second half of the prefix.
 The plots look like the example below:

 ![Sample MA plot](./doc_files/sample_MA_plot.png)